 Updated Listing: Come home to this dreamy, beautiful bungalow-style brick home on a quiet tree-lined street conveniently minutes away from downtown and shopping.
 Call this home an entertainment oasis.

 The main open floor plan gives you ample space to entertain and cook in an oversized gourmet kitchen with double-oven, built-ins, an oversized custom island with granite countertops throughout.
 Unwind in the four seasons sunroom complete with a fireplace overlooking a gorgeous paver patio.
 A perfect addition to any home.
 The Master Bedroom retreat with beamed ceilings and spa-like Master Bath.
 End your evening through the connecting sliding doors off the Master Bedroom that will bring you out onto the wooded backyard to unwind and enjoy the sunset.

 There are 3 bedrooms on the second-floor; One bedroom is a junior suite.
 This home has an office with built-ins, a lounge area for the kids, or extra office space.
 An attached 2-car garage with a custom storage area is a plus!
 This breathtaking home in a magnificent location is the perfect getaway without leaving your home!
 Your oasis awaits!

 Wow!
 All I can say is, YES!
 I want to go check out this oasis!
 It had me at the four seasons room!

 Did you see what I did?
 I was creating a mental image of this home.
-Engaging the potential buyer by being descriptive to help them envision what it would be like to be inside this home entertaining their guests or enjoying that four-season sunroom.
+Engaging the potential buyer by being descriptive to help them envision what it would be like to be inside this home entertaining their guests or enjoying that four seasons sunroom.
 It makes me want to click through more images and it makes me want to contact the agent representing the property.

 Remember, connect, and hook.
 Using the power of words to connect and engage will not only bring you leads to your listings, but those leads will turn into buyers.
 Turning those leads into buyers will take a lot more than just an amazing listing description, but it’s a start.